-There's nothing like 3D HD to bring a program or movie to life.
-Modern 3D HD TV technology is brought to life with special glasses to bring you an unparalleled viewing experience.
-Find 3D HD TV movies on the DISH® on channels 1 and 501, and order what you'd like to watch using your remote control.
+There's nothing like 3D HD to bring your TV to life.
+Modern 3D HD TV technology uses special glasses to bring you an unparalleled viewing experience.
+Find 3D movies & shows on DISH Network® channels 1 and 501, and order using your remote control.

 3D on DISH works with modern 3D HD TVs.
-Some older 3D TVs may require additional hardware in order to view today's 3D content, so be sure to ask the TV manufacturer.
+Some older 3D TVs may demand additional hardware in order to view today's 3D TV channels, so be sure to ask the TV manufacturer.

 A compatible DISH receiver (ViP® 922 or the Hopper) delivers a 3D video signal.